2023 Saltbox Review: 3PL Fulfillment & Workspace Rentals

-Furthermore, each Saltbox member has easily accessible, direct contact with the salaried manager of their local fulfillment center.
-This approach is far more personalized than the majority of 3PLs (including ShipBob and Deliverr), which often rely on outsourced representatives to handle client support.
+Each Saltbox member also has easily accessible, direct contact with the salaried manager of their local fulfillment center.
+This approach is far more personalized than the majority of 3PLs, including ShipBob and Deliverr, which often rely on outsourced representatives to handle client support.

-Saltbox operates on ShipHero WMS (warehouse management software), which extends a wide array of one-click native integrations to Saltbox clients.
+Saltbox operates on ShipHero warehouse management software (WMS), which extends a wide array of one-click native integrations to Saltbox clients.
 The list includes a large number of connections with shipping solutions as well as the leading ecommerce platforms and marketplaces.

-For integrations not currently available, the WMS offers developer-friendly open API that can be used to build custom connections.
+For integrations not currently available, the WMS offers developer-friendly open application programming interface (API) that can be used to build custom connections.

 Here’s a complete list the current direct integrations available to Saltbox clients:

-We gave Saltbox a high score in this category for its impressive specialty services, which include rare and hard-to-find offerings as well as standard services like international shipping, assembly/kitting, and the use of custom packaging elements.
+Saltbox provides impressive specialty services, including rare and hard-to-find offerings as well as standard services like international shipping, assembly/kitting, and the use of custom packaging elements.

-This company is one of the only providers on our list that boasts climate-controlled storage spaces, making it ideal for temp-sensitive goods.
-It can also facilitate Amazon Seller-fulfilled Prime (SFP) orders, which is a crucial feature not all 3PLs offer.
+Saltbox is also one of the few providers on our list that offers climate-controlled storage spaces, making it ideal for temp-sensitive goods.
+It’s also eligible to send Amazon SFP orders, which is a crucial feature not all 3PLs offer.